Excel Negative Numbers (Table of Contents)

 Step 1: Select all the data from your cells as shown below:

-Step 2: Navigate to the Home tab under the Excel ribbon and click on the small arrow type of icon, which is there to enlarge the number formatting under the Number group.
+Step 2: Navigate to the Home tab under the Excel ribbon and click on the small arrow type icon, which is there to enlarge the number formatting under the Number group.
 See the screenshot below:

 You can see the negative numbers are colored with text color as red.
 See the screenshot below: